 - Oxheart Tomatoes (Heart-Shaped)

-They can be classified as heirloom or hybrid.
+They can be classified as an heirloom or a hybrid.

 They can be classified as a slicer or paste type.